 Investment in silver has ebbed and flowed over the years.
 In January 1980, silver hit its all-time high of $49.45 an ounce when the Hunt brothers, Texas oil barons, tried to corner the market as a hedge against inflation.
 More recently, investor interest took off during the financial crisis of 2007.
 In 2011, silver almost hit $50 an ounce again, following rumors of a global supply shortage.
 By 2013, world investment had risen from 5 percent to 22 percent.

 Silver Exchange Traded Funds (EFTs) are highly popular with private investors.
-Individuals who want to buy investment silver can do so by going through OneGold.
 Private investors often hold shares in a trust fund, which stores silver and other metals for them in a bank.
 A fifth of investment silver is in coins and smaller bars.
 The demand for these items has grown since the financial crisis.

 Problems for individuals include dealing spreads (up to 10 percent bid-ask) and the applicable taxes in many countries.
-Going through OneGold is a way to own silver outright while avoiding these extra costs.
+Going through OneGold is an easier way to own silver outright while avoiding these extra costs.